 Tissue Collection and Immunohistochemistry

 The same dry-down spread technique was applied to both spermatocytes and oocytes based on (Peters et al. 1997), with adjustment for volumes.
 Spermatocyte spreads were collected and prepared as described in (Peterson, Miller, and Payseur 2019).
-The majority of mice used MLH1 quantification were from mice between 5 and 12 weeks, while juvillne mice ageed between 12 to 15 days were used for DMC1 quantification.
+The majority of mice used for MLH1 quantification were from mice between 5 and 12 weeks, while juvillne mice ageed between 12 to 15 days were used for DMC1 quantification.
 Both pairs of ovaries were collected from embryo or neonate mice between 16 to 21 embyronic days and 0 to 48 hours old respctively.

-Whole testes and decapsulated overaires were incubated in 3ml or 300ul of hypotonic solution for 45min respectively.
-Fifteen microliters of cell slurry (masticated gonads) were transferred to 80ul of 2% PFA solution.
+Whole testes or decapsulated ovaries were incubated in 3ml or 300ul of hypotonic solution for 45min respectively.
+Fifteen microliters of cell slurry were transferred to 80ul of 2% PFA solution.
 Cells were fixed in this solution and dried in a humid chamber at room temperature overnight.
-The following morning, slides were treated with a photoflow wash (Kodak, cite). **slides were stored at -20*C if not stained imeediantly**
+The following morning, slides were treated with a photoflow wash (Kodak, cite) and stored at -20*C if not stained immediantly.

-The immunohistochemistry
+Immunohistochemistry

 To visualize the strucutre of meiotic chromosomes we used antibody markers for the centromere (CREST) and lateral element of of the SC (SYCP3).
-Double strand breaks (DSB) and COs were visualized with DMC1 and MLH1 respectively.
-The staining protocol was based on that in (Anderson et al. 1999) and (Koehler et al. 2002).
-Antibodies and slide blocking was performed in 1X antibody dilution buffer (ADB) (normal donkey serum (Jackson ImmnuoResearch), 1X PBS, bovine serum albumin (Sigma), Triton X-100 (Sigma) ).

-Following a 30 minute blocking wash in ABD, each slide was incubated with 60ul of a primary antibody master mix for 48 hours at 37* C. The master mix recipe contained polyclonal anti rabbit anti-MLH1 (Calbiochem; diluted 1:50) or anti rabbit anti-DMC1) (mix of DMC1), anti goat polyclonal anti-SYCP3, (Abcam; diluted 1:50), and anti-human polyclonal antibody to CREST (Antibodies, Inc; diluted 1:200) suspended in ADB.
+Double strand breaks (DSB) and crossovers were visualized with DMC1 and MLH1 respectively.
+The staining protocol was based on (Anderson et al. 1999) and (Koehler et al. 2002).
+Following a 30 minute blocking wash in 1X ABD, (normal donkey serum (Jackson ImmnuoResearch), 1X PBS, bovine serum albumin (Sigma), and Triton X-100 (Sigma) ), each slide was incubated with 60ul of a primary antibody master mix for 48 hours at 37* C. The master mix recipe contained polyclonal anti rabbit anti-MLH1 (Calbiochem; diluted 1:50) or anti rabbit anti-DMC1 (mix of DMC1), anti goat polyclonal anti-SYCP3, (Abcam; diluted 1:50), and anti-human polyclonal antibody to CREST (Antibodies, Inc; diluted 1:200) suspended in ADB.
 Slides were washed twice in 50ml ADB before the first round of secondary antibody incubation for 12 hours at 37 degrees.
 Alexa Fluor 488 donkey anti-rabbit IgG (Invitrgoen, location; diluted to 1:100) and Coumarin AMCA donkey anti-human IgG (Jackson ImmunoResearch; diluted to 1:200) were suspended in ADB.
 The last incubation of Alexa Fluor 568 donkey anti-goat (Invitrogen; diluted 1:100) was incubated at 1:100 for 2 hours at 37 degrees.
 Slides were fixed with Prolong Gold Antifade (Invitrogen) for 24 hours after a final wash in 1x PBS.

 Image Processing

-Images were capture using a Zeiss Axioplan 2 microscope with AxioLab camera and Axio Vision software (Zeiss, Cambridge, UK).
+Images were captured using a Zeiss Axioplan 2 microscope with AxioLab camera and Axio Vision software (Zeiss, Cambridge, UK).
 Preprocessing, including cropping, noise reduction, and histogram adjustments, was performed using Photoshop (v13.0).
 Image file names were anonymized before manual scoring of MLH1 or DMC1 foci using photoshop.

 Statistical Analysis